Cold Case Investigations

 Our Cold Case Investigation Process

-Conduct telephone or physical interviews with family members, friends, neighbors, and co-workers of the Missing Person.
+Our investigators will conduct telephone or physical interviews with family members, friends, neighbors, and co-workers of the Missing Person.

-Create and disseminate posters of the missing person, going door to door, within the missing person’s neighborhood or by mass mail.
+We will create and disseminate posters of the missing person, going door to door, within the missing person’s neighborhood or by mass mail.

 Frequently Asked Questions (FAQ's) on Cold Case Investigations